mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 > For each business unit, what would the chances of promotions for BAME employees have been if not for their ethnic category?

 To emphasize discrimination.
 The question is similar to the NDE's, only at the business unit level.
-The corresponding query works by holding the mediator value constant to stop the indirect effect.
+The corresponding query works by holding the business unit (i.e. the mediator) constant and comparing promotion rates.
 About 4.6% of BAME individuals in B2B were not promoted due to discrimination, and this is over 5 times higher than in Consumer, so the direct effect clearly interact with mediation and effects are not additive.

-As a side note, that result can be surprising because in `model2` [incl link], discrimination is built in through a flat 50% rejection rule via `drop_minority_application`.
+As a side note, that result can be surprising because in [`model2`](#model2), discrimination is built in through a flat 50% rejection rule via `drop_minority_application`.
 This design suggests that discrimation does not vary by business unit, although after more careful inspection this is only true in the log-probability space, as the CDE then becomes

 $\log \{0.5 \times p(Op \vert E_{non}, B_{b})\} - \log p(Op \vert E_{non}, B_{b}) = log {0.5}$